Suicide bomber kills 27 members of Iran's elite Revolutionary Guards

 Twelve members of the Guards were among 25 people killed last autumn by gunmen on a military parade in the city of Ahvaz in the southwest.
 The Sunni Islamic State and an Arab separatist group both claimed responsibility.

-Jaish al-Adl emerged as the main armed opposition movement in the southeast after members of another Sunni group, Jundullah, joined it, after their leader was captured on a plane in 2010.
+Jaish al-Adl emerged as the main armed opposition movement in the southeast after members of another Sunni group, Jundullah, joined it after their leader was captured on a plane in 2010.
 He was tried and executed.

-Writing by Michael Georgy; Editing by Gareth Jones
+Writing by Michael Georgy; Editing by Gareth Jones and James Dalgleish